Georgi Atanasov (footballer)

-Georgi Atanasov (Bulgarian: Георги Атанасов; born March 6, 2004) is a footballer who currently plays for Lovech.
+Georgi Atanasov (Bulgarian: Георги Атанасов; born 6 March 2004) is a professional footballer who plays for Fratria.
 Born in Canada, he represents Bulgaria at youth international level.

 Career

 Club

 In January 2021, Atanasov left the youth side of Levski Sofia and signed a first team contract with Arda Kardzhali.
 He made his professional debut on February 27 as a substitute for Rumen Rumenov in a 3–2 defeat to Slavia Sofia.
 In July 2022 Atanasov was loaned to Second League side Sportist Svoge.

 International

 Eligible for Canada and Bulgaria, Atanasov has represented the latter at youth level.

 In May 2022 Atanasov was named to the 60-man provisional Canadian U-20 team for the 2022 CONCACAF U-20 Championship.